Karandra/Bethesda-Module-ShellView/README.md

 # Build
 Required [KxFramework](https://github.com/KerberX/KxFramework).
 You can easily get it using **VCPkg** package manager and provided portfile to build the **KxFramework** itself.

+# Future plans
+- Add custom properties instead of using the system ones.

 # Screenshots
 ![1](https://cdn.discordapp.com/attachments/511613474112274493/707517902047150080/1.png)